Rust for Scientific Software Development

 }

-Notice that this method takes another enum called Elevation.
-Because it is an enum, and Rust forces you to account for all possible variants of an enum when writing code, we were forced to deal with the Meters case of elevation.
-The same thing will happen when a developer encounters Pressure somewhere further down in the code base.
+somewhere further down in the code base.
 Now domain experts and software developers don’t ever have to wonder what units a given variable is in.
 This saves us time when developing new functionality on top of the existing code and helps us to not make mistakes.
 In enterprise software, where this code may get inherited by a new set of developers who are totally unfamiliar with the domain, this can be incredibly helpful.

 Conclusion

 Overall the fundamental trade-offs between Rust and Python are simple.
 Rust is slower to write, but runs fast and encourages correctness.
 It feels like building a structure with stone.
-Python is quick to write, but runs slowly and encourages experiementation.
+Python is quick to write, but runs slowly and encourages experimentation.
 It feels like building with plywood.